 - 3. If you need the backup to run on a schedule, click the link to the right of Schedule, turn on scheduling and set the required schedule.
 For more information see Scheduling (p.
-149). - 4.
+157). - 4.
 You can also change the default backup scheme by clicking on the appropriate link.
 For more information see Backup schemes (p.
-57). - 5.
-You can exclude hidden or system files and folders from backup, as well as files matching the criteria you specify.
-For more information see Excluding items from backup. - 6.
-If you would like to assign a specific name to the backup, type the name in the Backup name field instead of the default one.
+61).